 Larry Crabb: God is not the author of making life terrible, but I would suggest this: that when terrible things do happen, there's nothing that's going to happen that God cannot use for His purposes.

 Featured Broadcast Resource

-Receive a copy of Tony Evans' book Raising Kingdom Kids with your donation of any amount!Give Now (Available to U.S. residents only)
+Receive the book Raising Kingdom Kids for your donation of any amount!Give Now (Available to U.S. residents only)